-Unfortunately, 30-day challenges, while they may offer a short-term potential for many businesses, simply fail to offer long-term support many of your employees need to make real health changes in their lives.
+Unfortunately, 30-day fitness challenges, while they may offer a short-term potential for many businesses, simply fail to offer long-term support many of your employees need to make real health changes in their lives.
 Are you considering a new wellness program for your business?
 If so, consider how developing a true health and wellness culture, rather than simply issuing a short-term challenge, could help reshape your workplace.

 Two weeks, twenty-eight days, thirty days: depending on the research you reference, you may hear vastly different views of how long it takes people to make genuine change in their lives.
 There's just one problem: despite the research, it's not all based on a timeline.
 Simply issuing a thirty-day challenge in your workplace, whether it's healthier eating or a specific exercise challenge, isn't enough to create lasting change.
 Your employees must, instead: